 MELANIE D. HOLTZ (Owner and COO)

 Melanie is the owner and principal researcher of Lo Schiavo Genealogica, LLC.
 She is an experienced professional genealogist specializing in Italian genealogy and reclaiming Italian citizenship via jure sanguinis.

 Melanie has more than 20 years experience in Italian genealogical research and Italian dual citizenship.
 She lectures on Italian research, Italian dual citizenship, professional development, and genealogical standards.
 She’s prepared courses and articles on Italian research for Family Tree University, the National Institute of Genealogical Research, Family Tree Magazine, Genealogical Research Institute of Pittsburgh, Virtual Institute of Genealogical Research, and a variety of other organizations.

 USE OF CONTRACTORS

-Lo Schiavo Genealogica also uses subcontractors around the world to access some of the more unusual archives, help manage a client’s project expenses and enable research projects to move along more quickly.
+Lo Schiavo Genealogica, LLC also uses subcontractors around the world to access some of the more unusual archives, help manage a client’s project expenses and enable research projects to move along more quickly.
 These researchers are chosen from lists of professional researchers maintained by such organizations as the Association of Professional Genealogists, the Board for Certification of Genealogists, and the Council for the Advancement of Forensic Genealogy.